apiaryio/curl-trace-parser/README.md

 ## Output format (TBD)

-Output is ASCII representation of raw [HTTP message] with few modifications:
+Output is ASCII representation of raw [HTTP message][message] with few modifications:

 - Both Request and Response has extra trailing CR+LF